 We hope you enjoyed your visit to times of yore, and of course you’re welcome.

 There they are, three words with identical sounds, a rather dull history and somewhat related definitions for two of them.
 If you choose the wrong word the reader will feel like they drove into a pothole and might drive off your road.
 Do all in your power to prevent that from happening.
-Use beta readers, critique partners, proofreaders and editors to ensure that your work is error free.
-You can also use Word Refiner, of course.
+Use Word Refiner, beta readers, critique partners, proofreaders and editors to ensure that your work is error free.

-Thanks for stopping by, we hope you enjoyed this issue of Homonyms Hurt Your Writing on Words For Thought.
-Follow us on twitter: @wordrefiner, for more alerts about hazardous homonyms #HomonymsHurtYourWriting, and for common typographical errors # TyposHurtYourWriting.
+Thanks for stopping by, I hope you enjoyed this issue of Homophones Hurt Your Writing on Words For Thought.
+Follow us on twitter: @wordrefiner, for more alerts about hazardous homophones #HomophonesHurtYourWriting, and for common typographical errors #TyposHurtYourWriting.

 Don’t forget the free offer for writers under the “Learn More” tab on our website.